elbernante/nerve-segmentation/README.md

 After running the script, the following files will be generated:
 ```
-data/train_xs96/        - containing the filtered and resized images
+data/train_xs96/        - Directory containing the filtered and resized images
 data/train_set.npz      - Train set in numpy readable format
 data/validation_set.npz - Validation set in numpy readable format
 data/train_stats.pkl    - Pickle file that contains basic statistics about the train set